borisblizzard/arcreator/editor/README.txt

 	  pip install pyglet
 	  pip install https://github.com/Ryex/Rabbyt/archive/0.8.3-3-cythonpy3.zip
 	  pip install http://wxpython.org/Phoenix/snapshot-builds/wxPython_Phoenix-3.0.3.dev1820+49a8884-cp34-none-win32.whl

-	  pip install pywin32
+     pywin32: search for "Python for Windows Extensions" to get a windows build of pywin32 for your python version

-   NOTE: pywin32 is only for windows do not install it if you are not on windows.
+   NOTE: pywin32 is only for windows do not install it if you are not on windows. it is also optional

    After this, if you haven't encountered any errors, you should be good to go.
 To check, you can run